 What Is Cloud CRM?

-This cloud-based solution is easy to use and can prove advantageous in many ways.
+This cloud based CRM software is easy to use and can prove advantageous in many ways.
 We’ll talk about these more in a few sections, so keep reading!

 At the time, they called their cloud based solution Force.com.
 In the 12 years since this major marketing and sales pipeline advancement, cloud CRM software has become much more commonplace.

 What’s the Difference Between On-Premise and Cloud CRM?

 Okay, so now that you’re more familiar with cloud based CRM software, how does it differ from on-premise software?